-Use garment yarn double thickness in EON needle rib if the aim is to produce DBJ, which will yield a different thickness knit.
+Use garment yarn double thickness in the EON needle rib if the aim is to produce DBJ, which will yield a different thickness knit.
 Test for other fabrics ie patterned English rib, etc. Swatching is worth the effort, avoids producing whole pieces where combined results are disappointing.

 EON rib set up for your brand machine

 Knit 20+ rows

 End and begin the test with COR; trim off one yarn end, to be woven in using your favorite method

 Racking handle at half pitch